mich2000/smartapp/documentatie/timesheet.md

 * Working on my business api and react app for the products page: 1h45
 * Working on my routes within my backend api and repaire the product routing: 45min
 * Refactoring git repo, and my react app.
 Working on my react app: 2h

+## Week 8

+* Working on my react app and discussing with instructor: 1h30